InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/LabelMap/ApplyMorphologicalClosingOnAllLabelObjects/Documentation.rst

-Apply Morphological Closing On All Label Objects
+Apply Morphological Closing on All Label Objects
 ================================================

 .. index::